-Ref Page No. Policy/ Site / Para/Fig Main Modification . a. a, g included an allowance based on intelligence about specific sites.
-Given past trends in respect of windfall developments, this shortfall is a nominal one.
-MM037 89 & 90 New Paragraph 10.20 - New Section Title and following new paragraphs to be added.
-The five year supply of deliverable housing sites 10.23 10.20 Table 7 shows how the Council has projected housing delivery over the plan period.
-The following different sources of housing supply are listed within Table 7: Planning permissions Sites which the Council has resolved to grant planning permission for subject to the signing of a Section 106 Agreement.
-Urban Local Plan Sites Rural Local Plan Sites Windfalls 10.21 Table 7 also shows how the five year supply of deliverable housing sites has been calculated for each of the five year periods covered by the plan and the current five year plan period (2017 to 2022).
+Exam Mod Ref Page No. Policy/Site/ Para/Fig Text with Proposed Modification Reason for change Change in Document Sites which the Council has resolved to grant planning permission for subject to the signing of a Section 106 Agreement.
+Urban Local Plan Sites Rural Local Plan Sites • Specific Sites 10.21 Table 7 also shows how the five year supply of deliverable housing sites has been calculated for each of the five year periods covered by the plan and the current five year plan period (2017 to 2022).
 When the objectively assessment of housing need (OAN) was undertaken a 'strategic' backlog of housing under-delivery of 705 dwellings (net figure) was identified.
 Since the plan period began further under-delivery of 307 dwellings (net figure) has occurred.
 The strategic housing backlog was included in the OAN and spread across the plan period (the 'Liverpool' method) and therefore forms part of the baseline housing requirement for the plan period.
 The additional backlog has been added to the baseline housing requirement and also spread across the plan period.
-10.22 Paragraph 47 of the NPPF states that local planning authorities should add a buffer of 5% or 20% to the five year housing supply requirement depending on whether or not there has been persistent under-delivery.
+10.22 Paragraph 47 of the NPPF states that local planning authorities should add a buffer of 5% or 20% to the five year housing supply requirement depending on whether or not there has been en persistent under- delivery.
 The Council accepts that there has been a record of persistent under-delivery (this will be kept under review through the annual monitoring process) and has therefore added a buffer of 20% to the requirement for the five year period 2017 to 2022.
-Also in accordance with NPPF paragraph 47 this has been moved forward from later in the plan period, rather than increasing the requirement over the whole of the plan period.
-10.23 In the interest of clarity, the NPPF paragraph 47 buffer is completely separate from the 20% 'affordable housing delivery buffer' identified in Table 6.
-The affordable housing delivery buffer forms part of the baseline housing requirement.
-The NPPF paragraph 47 buffer has been frontloaded to the housing requirement at the front of the plan period by the reducing the housing requirement at the back of the plan period.
-So it has not altered the baseline housing requirement.
-10.24 Table 7 shows that the NPPF paragraph 47 buffer has been added to the whole of the housing requirement for the period 2017 to 2022 (including that part of the requirement comprising backlog for previous under-delivery.
-Therefore the NPPF paragraph 47 buffer has demonstrably been added to the backlog as well as the baseline housing requirement.
-The Council will continue to operate this approach for the annual updates of the five year supply of deliverable housing sites.
-For the avoidance of doubt,
+Also in accordance with paragraph 47 this has been moved forward from later in the plan period, rather than increasing the requirement over the whole of the plan period.
+10.23 In the interest of clarity, this buffer is completely separate from the 20% 1 'buffer and affordable housing allowance' identified in Table 6 and which forms part of the annual housing requirement.
+Also in the interests of 1 clarity, Table 7 clearly shows that the NPPF paragraph 47 buffer has been 1 applied to the whole of the housing requirement for the period 2017 to 1 2022 (including that part of the requirement comprising backlog for previous under-delivery).
+The Council will continue to operate this approach for the annual updates of the five year supply of deliverable